What has BHESCo been doing to accelerate the clean energy transition in Sussex communities?

 Community energy projects have the potential for wide scale job creation within the local project area, in addition to stimulating wider supply chains.

-By our estimates, BHESCo’s proposed heat network in Firle Village will require 296 weeks of labour, equating to the full-time employment of 6 persons during the construction period.
-This can be multiplied across the 2,500 villages currently off the gas grid in England.
+By our estimates, BHESCo’s proposed heat network in Firle Village would require 296 weeks of labour, equating to the full-time employment of 6 persons during the construction period.
+This can be multiplied across the 2,500 villages currently ‘off-the-gas’ grid in England.

 Lower heat and power prices for consumers